Modern Language

 Grades: 11-12

-Morocco has been a vibrant center of Jewish life for millennia; the Jewish population of Morocco was at its peak in the ’40s reaching almost 300,000 people.
-The Jewish population in Morocco was the biggest non-Ashkenazi community in the world and the largest Jewish community in the Muslim world.
+Morocco has been a vibrant center of Jewish life for millennia; the Jewish population of Morocco was at its peak in the ā40s, reaching almost three hundred thousand people.
+In fact, the Jewish population in Morocco was the biggest non-Ashkenazi community in the world and the largest Jewish community in the Muslim world.
 This course will explore Francophone Moroccan-Jewish voices through their narratives of cultural Moroccan Jewish Heritage.
-This course will introduce through Francophone Moroccan Jewish literature, music, documentaries, and films, the diverse influences of Francophone Moroccan Jewish Cultural Heritage in Morocco, and in other Francophone societies such as Canada and France.
-The students will have the opportunity to research, discuss, and reflect on many aspects of the historical, social, and cultural background of what was once the largest Jewish community in a Muslim country and the distinct Moroccan Jewish culture that has developed over the centuries.
-Prerequisite: French 3 or French 3 Accelerated
+Through literature, music, documentaries, and films, it will introduce the diverse influences of Francophone Moroccan Jewish Cultural Heritage in Morocco and other Francophone societies such as Canada and France.
+Students will have the opportunity to research, discuss, and reflect on many aspects of the historical, social, and cultural background of what was once the largest Jewish community in a Muslim country and the distinct Moroccan Jewish culture that has developed over the centuries.Ā Prerequisite: French 3 or French 3 (Accelerated).

 Grades: 11-12